chef/chef-web-docs/content/install_bootstrap.md

 knife vault create sea power -M client -A sean_horn,angle -J sea-power-content.json
 ```

-No clients, because the `-S` option was not specified while creating the vault.
+No clients, because the `-S` option wasn't specified while creating the vault.

 At this time, only the users `sean_horn` and `angle` are authorized to read and manage the vault.